qredo/fusionchain/keyring/cmd/fusionkms/README.md

 ### 4) /mnemonic (GET)

-The `/mnemonic` call requests a list of workspace keys that have been saved to the  application's local database.
+`/mnemonic` is a password-protected call requesting the applications mnemonic seed phrase.

 ```go
 StatusCode: 200